anmold-07/Synchrophasor-Estimation/README.md

 Specifically, FIFO data-structure is used for storing the incoming sampled discrete values.
 In this VI, data is stored using First-In-First-Out blocks (function) provided by LabVIEW to carry out the estimation anaylsis.
 Codes for Recursive and Non-Recursive DFT algorithms have been developed using **LabVIEW-FPGA** software.

-## Synchrophasor Estimation four-parameter Taylor Series
+## Synchrophasor Estimation using four-parameter Taylor Series

 In this VI, data is stored in memory blocks (functions) provided by LabVIEW to carry out the estimation anaylsis, however, codes for Recursive and Non-Recursive four-parameter Taylor series algorithms have been developed using **LabVIEW-FPGA** software.